-What is backflow?
+What is Backflow?

-–Back-siphonage occurs when a sudden drop in pressure causes suction of used or contaminated water back into the water supply.
-For example, let’s say a homeowner uses pesticide in their lawn, then waters the yard and water pools around a sprinkler head.
+Back-siphonage occurs when a sudden drop in pressure causes suction of used or contaminated water back into the water supply.
+For example, let’s say a homeowner uses pesticides in their lawn, then waters the yard and water pools around a sprinkler head.
 Then the fire hydrant down the street is used, causing a sudden drop in water pressure.
 The water around the sprinkler head can be sucked back into the potable (public) water supply, contaminating the community’s drinking water supply.

 3 Types of Backflow Preventers

-- Pressure Vacuum Breaker Assemblies
+Pressure Vacuum Breaker Assemblies

-- Reduced Pressure Zone Assemblies (RPZ)
+Reduced Pressure Zone Assemblies (RPZ)

 RPZs are the most complex and expensive backflow preventers but, when functioning properly, are most reliable.
-This type of backflow preventer can be installed either above or below ground, although above ground is preferred, and protects against both back-siphonage and back-pressure.
+This type of backflow preventer can be installed either above or below-ground, although above-ground is preferred, and protects against both back-siphonage and back-pressure.

-- Double Check Valve Assemblies (DCA)
+Double-Check Valve Assemblies (DCA)

-Double check valve assemblies are the best option for underground or indoor installations.
-DCAs are the most commonly approved underground backflow preventer, although they can also be installed above ground, depending on the installation code for your area.
+Double-check valve assemblies are the best option for underground or indoor installations.
+DCAs are the most commonly approved underground backflow preventer, although they can also be installed above ground depending on the installation code for your area.